DIY Water Heater Installation

 But take heed: You’ll be working with natural gas, propane or electricity, all of which are hazardous.
 If you don’t feel confident, call in a pro to take care of the tough parts.
 And have your work inspected when it’s done.

 Plumbing codes vary by region.
 Describe your planned installation to your local plumbing inspector, including the types of materials you intend to use for your new connections.
-Better to get guidance first so you don’t have to change things later!
+Better to get guidance and brush up on your basic plumbing skills first so you don’t have to change things later!

 Figure A: Gas Water Heater Details